 The guide on how to perform an in-depth technical SEO audit that only experienced SEO experts can do.
-And a free technical SEO audit template.

 This is a complete technical SEO audit checklist that will let you perform an in-depth technical SEO audit of any website.
 I personally use this checklist every time I do a technical SEO audit.
 And I invite you to use it as well!

 This checklist probably contains each and every technical SEO element you can think of.
 In response to your feedback, I also added a few less technical (but also vitally important) elements, such as E-A-T.

 ❗ To be able to go through all of the steps, you need a site crawling tool like Semrush.

 SEO Newsletter by #SEOSLY

 What is the purpose of the technical SEO audit you are about to do?

 Let’s start by answering these 5 starter questions so that you can establish the purpose of the technical SEO audit you are about to do.

 Here are a few questions to ask yourself:

 - Do you want to find the reasons why the website has lost its traffic and visibility in search?